SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-06-vaccine-madness.md

 Trump wanted to build a wall.
 I may be coming around to his point of view, provided it can be built further north, say around
 [the Mason-Dixon line](https://en.wikipedia.org/wiki/Mason%E2%80%93Dixon_line).
-That seems to be the border of the America that's still recognizable as such.
+That seems to be the border of the America that's still recognizable as such to me.

 ---